 Donating sperm is an incredibly generous act.
 You will be changing lives by assisting couples and individuals in becoming parents – something they would otherwise be unable to achieve on their own.

-City Fertility Centre’s sperm donor program helps both individuals and couples right across Australia in their effort to bring a baby into their family.
+City Fertility’s sperm donor program helps both individuals and couples right across Australia in their effort to bring a baby into their family.

 We strive to provide as much information about the process as possible.
-With highly knowledgeable nurse coordinators, scientists and professional counsellors, we are able to answer all of your questions and queries before, during and after the process, ensuring you are receiving all of the information and support you require.
+With highly knowledgeable fertility nurses, scientists and professional counsellors, we are able to answer all of your questions and queries before, during and after the process, ensuring you are receiving all of the information and support you require.

-We welcome healthy men of all backgrounds to become sperm donors if they meet these criteria:
+We welcome healthy donors of all backgrounds to become sperm donors if they meet these criteria:

 Non-Australian citizen clinic-recruited donors with working holiday or temporary working visas will not be accepted.
 Donors with temporary resident visas may be accepted if they can satisfy the above requirements.